 - Preheat oven to 350 degrees F

-- In a large mixing bowl, combine bananas, maple syrup, coconut oil, and tahini into a food processor or you may mash with the back of a fork until smooth.
+- In a large mixing bowl, combine bananas, maple syrup, 1 teaspoon of the coconut oil, and tahini into a food processor or you may mash with the back of a fork until smooth.

 - Stir until everything is well coated and spread evenly on a lined baking sheet (or well greased with remaining coconut oil)

 - Bake for 15 minutes, stir very well (if you don’t you’ll have large clusters), bake for another 10-15 minutes or until golden brown.

 - Let cool completely before you store the granola in an air tight container at room temperature (will keep for weeks).

 If you're allergic to any of the mentioned nuts or seeds, simply replace that nut/seed with something you can tolerate.